Angela Specialises in high value and complex personal injury claims.

 She is able to advise in complex and historical cases involving multiple defendants.

-With experience of policy issues in both road traffic and property insurance, Angela is able to advise on a wide range of insurance issue including issues of indemnity and fraud.
+With experience of policy issues in both road traffic and property insurance, Angela is able to advise on a wide range of issues including coverage, avoidance, indemnity and fraud.

 Angela regularly represents Claimants and Defendants at CCMC and can advise on costs budgeting prior to the CCMC to help formulate the budget in conjunction with the Solicitor.